-US Open: Sister act clash as Serena plays Pliskova
+Serena beaten by Pliskova: A new sister act

 Serve contest

-Friday's semifinals clash between the six-time US Open champion from the US and Karolina Pliskova pits the two most dominant servers in the women's game against each other.
+Thursday night's semifinal clash between the six-time US Open champion Williams and underdog Pliskova pitted the two most dominant servers in the women's game against each other.

-"I haven't played against many big servers recently," Williams said.
+"I haven't played against many big servers recently," Williams said before the game.

-There is no one on the women's tour with a serve more lethal than the six-foot-one (1.86 meters) Pliskova, who has fired off a whopping 439 aces this year.
-That's 119 more than Williams, who has played fewer matches than the Czech this year.
+It was Pliskova's stellar serve that helped her gain the advantage, especially in the first set.
+There is no one on the women's tour with a serve more lethal than the six-foot-one (1.86 meters) Czech, who has fired off a staggering 439 aces this year.
+That's 119 more than Williams, who has played fewer matches than her opponent this year.

-Williams, who according to John McEnroe has "the greatest serve in the history of tennis," has hit 60 aces at the US Open, compared with 32 for Pliskova.
+Williams, who according to John McEnroe has "the greatest serve in the history of tennis," had hit 60 aces at the US Open, compared with 32 for Pliskova.

 Although six-foot-eleven Ivo Karlovic is the men's ace leader in New York with 120 from four matches played, Gael Monfils of France leads the remaining men's semifinalists with 49 aces.